-Especially because it is not all that often during our hours and our days that make time just to stand in awe of God.
+Especially because it is not all that often during our hours and our days that we make time just to stand in awe of God.
 We should do this a whole lot more, possibly.
 Back in verse 2 the Teacher told us to be silent before God, like the Quakers worship, and I said we would come back to that idea.
-Now we’re back, because it is not just by singing in worship that we can be in awe of God, but in silence.
-In the silence we contemplate, we think about who God is, about our relationship with him, and the fact that the Spirit of God is with us.
+Now we’re back, because it is not just by singing in worship that we can be in awe of God, but we can also express awe to God in silence.
+In the silence we contemplate, thinking about who God is, about our relationship with him, and the fact that the Spirit of God is with us.
 In the silence we contemplate Scripture and we reorient our lives to the truth.
 The silence of contemplating God, being in awe of God, actually does change our hearts and minds.

 The travesty of life in America is that there is so little silence.